cambiotraining/sars-cov-2-genomics/01-intro.md

 - Contrast different sequencing protocols (e.g. amplicon, metagenomic) and technologies (e.g. Illumina and Nanopore) commonly used for SARS-CoV-2 sequencing, including the pros and cons of each.
 - Understand the steps involved in the widespread ARTIC protocol and the differences between its versions.
 - List key metadata fields needed with each sample to make best use of the data and recognise some limitations related to privacy.
-- Recognise what the main steps are in processing raw sequencing data to generate consensus genome sequences, including sequence alignment, primer trimming and consensus generation.

 :::